Search News Releases

 Attorney General Kamala D. Harris

 As chief lawyer for the people of California, Attorney General Harris has led a bold response to the state’s foreclosure crisis.
-She has expanded prosecutions of mortgage-related fraud and crime by establishing a multidivisional Mortgage Fraud Strike Force.
-On behalf of California homeowners, she secured an estimated $18 billion from the nation’s banks as part of the recent National Mortgage Settlement, including $12 billion in principal reductions.
+She expanded prosecutions of mortgage-related fraud and crime by establishing a multidivisional Mortgage Fraud Strike Force.
+On behalf of California homeowners, she secured more than $18 billion from the nation’s banks as part of the recent National Mortgage Settlement, including $12 billion in principal reductions.
 To restore transparency and fairness to the mortgage and foreclosure system, she wrote the nation’s most comprehensive package of foreclosure reforms—the California Homeowner Bill of Rights—and fought successfully for its passage through the California Legislature and saw it signed into law.

 Attorney General Harris has aggressively defended the rights of consumers.
 She has forged innovative agreements with the technology industry to improve privacy protections and strengthen online safety for consumers across the country and has established new prosecutorial teams dedicated to fighting piracy and crimes committed online.
 She has also fought to preserve California’s natural resources, ensure marriage equality for all Californians, and defend the Affordable Care Act.